More UK Punjabis 'seek alcohol support'

 "People need to wake up and realise that alcohol is poison," she said.
 "I don't want my kids to go through what I went through.
 I don't want my daughter to think that it's normal."

-Tina: 20 years married to an alcoholic (opens in Facebook Messenger)
+'I was married to an alcoholic for 20 years'

+Tina's marriage was ruined by alcohol abuse - read her story here (opens in Facebook Messenger), or visit BBC Asian Network on Facebook and click "Send Message".

 The BBC Asian Network is using Facebook Messenger to enable readers to experience Tina's story, among others from the UK Punjabi community who have struggled with alcohol.

-Note: Correction: This story originally said a BBC survey had suggested 27% of UK Punjabis had a family member with a drinking problem.
-This has been amended to reflect the fact this figure relates only to British Sikhs.